flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210310-arkansas-governor-asa-hutchinson-explaining-why-he-signed-a-near-total-abortion-ban-into/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "I will sign SB6 because of overwhelming legislative support and my sincere and long-held pro-life convictions."
+    I will sign SB6 because of overwhelming legislative support and my sincere and long-held pro-life convictions.

 ---
 As [explained](https://portal.arkansas.gov/agency/governors-office/news/governor-hutchinson-issues-statement-on-signing-of-sb/) by the Republican governor, the ban prohibits abortions in all circumstances “_except to save the life of the mother in a medical emergen_cy” and does not include any exceptions for rape or incest.